balfieri/aws/README.md

 image_snapshot_inst                     # take a snapshot and create an ami-nnn launchable image from it owner_image                             # get ami-nnn id of most recently created image owner_images                            # get ami-nnn ids of all created images

+# Note that snapshots do not consume extra space.
+Amazon implements them using
+# copy-on-write, so new space is allocated only when blocks are
+# changed in one of the volumes (snapshot or other).

 </pre>

 <p>
-Note that snapshots do not consume extra space.
-Amazon implements them using copy-on-write, so new space is allocated only when blocks are changed in one of the volumes (snapshot or other).</p>

 <p>
 <pre>
 create_inst                             # create 1 on-demand instance using master instance type, etc.